antonfirsov/docs/2017/02-Feb/week4/docker.md

 The Docker ecosystem started as a Linux technology.
 Now, you can use .NET Core with Debian Linux images, with a similar workflow and set of supported scenarios as other development platforms.

-The Windows team recently released Windows Server 2016 and updates to Windows 10 that enable [Windows containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/).
+The Windows team recently released Windows Server 2016 and updates to Windows 10 that enable [Windows containers](https://docs.microsoft.com/virtualization/windowscontainers/quick-start/).
 You can now use both .NET Core and .NET Framework with Windows containers.

-These options give you a lot of choice in the way you build and package your .NET applications with Docker.
+These options give you a lot of choices in the way you build and package your .NET applications with Docker.
 This post describes some of those options and provides information on how to get started, even if you are completely new to Docker.

 Why Containers?
 ---------------